 Social and environmental causes

 The things that happen around us can have a big impact on mental health.
 Social and environmental causes include:

 - where you live

 - where you work

-Sometimes it is not possible to change these things but sometimes it is.
-If you can improve your social and physical environment somehow, then you may be able to improve your emotional well-being.
+Sometimes it’s not possible to change these things but, sometimes, it is.
+If you can improve your social and physical environment somehow, you may be able to improve your emotional well-being.
 Counselling is one means of mental health support that can help you make positive changes.